osmanuleh/fuzzy-tribble/README.md

 An educational website about gas compressors on the UK's National Transmission System (NTS), operated by National Gas Transmission plc.
 Covers the physics, engineering design, and real infrastructure behind the machines that move Britain's gas.

-## Live demo

-Open `index.html` in any modern browser — no build step or server required.

 ---

 ## What's in this site